JonahLargen/BookBot/README.md

 &nbsp;

 > [!IMPORTANT]
 > The repository does not come with any books pre-installed!
-Download your own and place them in the "books" directory.
+It is recommended you download your own and place them in a "books" directory.
 You can download [Frankenstein](https://raw.githubusercontent.com/asweigart/codebreaker/master/frankenstein.txt) as a sample.